164 Marlborough

 Francis Crowninshield had served as a member of Theodore Roosevelt’s Rough Riders during the Spanish American War.
 He was one of the country’s leading yachtsmen and was part of the American team that won the King of Spain’s cup in 1910.

-Benjamin W. Crowninshield, Jr., continued to maintain his Boston residence at 164 Marlborough with his brother and sister-in-law, but made his home primarily in Marblehead.
+Francis Crowninshield’s younger brother, Benjamin, continued to maintain his Boston residence at 164 Marlborough, but appears to have made his home primarily in Marblehead.
 He was unmarried.

 Louise Crowninshield’s father, Henry Algernon du Pont, was elected to the US Senate from Delaware in June of 1906, and Francis and Louise Crowninshield spent the winter seasons from 1907-1908 through 1911-1912 in Washington DC.